• By: Legacy Law Centers

 On March 4th, 2019, the famous actor Luke Perry passed away due to a severe stroke suffered several days prior.
 The tragedy not only spread stroke awareness — strokes are not something that only happen to seniors, or people who have known heart conditions — but also shed some light on the importance of estate planning, especially when it comes to the creation of trusts.
 It is believed that Luke arranged the majority of his estate plan in a trust, which kept it in his control and kept it private upon his passing.
 Only some of it seems to have been arranged in a will, or last will and testament.

-Securing Privacy Through a Trust
+Securing Privacy Through A Trust

 When only a will controls an estate plan, it all goes through probate, or a court-directed review of the will.
 Probate is technically a public process, so eyes from everywhere can see what is going on, including what is in the decedent’s estate.
 If Luke Perry only had a will, then his family would have to deal with the public — and the paparazzi — digging through the publicized information, probably spreading rumors along the way, as society often does when celebrities pass away.